Principal Researcher, Human Capital

 The Conference Board

-Her research on SWP is available in twenty research publications from The Conference Boardincluding Nobody’s Perfect: Overcoming the Limitations of External Labor Market Data (2014); Scenario Planning for Human Resources and Strategic Workforce Planning (2014), Addressing National Talent Shortages (2013), Bringing Contingent Workers inside the SWP Tent (2013), Strategic Workforce Planning across National Borders (2012), Managing Human Capital Risk (2011), Strategic Workforce Planning in Global Organizations (2010), Implementing Strategic Workforce Planning (2009), Gray Skies, Silver Linings (2007), and Strategic Workforce Planning (2006).
+Mary is the author of more than 25 research publications from The Conference Boardincluding Digital Transformation: What Is It and Why Should Human Capital Care?
+(2016);Inclusion + Innovation (2016); Big Data Doesn’t Mean Big Brother (2015); Nobody’s Perfect: Overcoming the Limitations of External Labor Market Data (2014); Scenario Planning for Human Resources and Strategic Workforce Planning (2014); Addressing National Talent Shortages (2013); Bringing Contingent Workers inside the SWP Tent (2013); Strategic Workforce Planning across National Borders (2012); and Managing Human Capital Risk (2011).

-Young’s research on human resource issues has been cited in the New York Times, the Wall Street Journal, Financial Times, USA Today, Time, Business Week, and National Public Radio’s “Morning Edition.”
-With more than 20 years experience in organizational research, she has produced studies for the Center for Organizational Research, the Human Resources Policy Institute, the Work/Family Roundtable, the National League for Nursing, the International Association for Public Management—Human Resources, the American Public Power Association and the Canadian Broadcasting Corporation.
+Mary's research on human resource issues has been cited in the New York Times, the Wall Street Journal, Financial Times, USA Today, Time, Business Week, and National Public Radio’s “Morning Edition.”

-She received her doctorate in organizational behavior from Boston University’s Graduate School of Management.
-She earned a M.Ed. in organizational development at the University of Massachusetts at Amherstand, and a B.A. in English from Case Western Reserve University.
+Mary received her doctorate in organizational behavior from Boston University’s Graduate School of Management.
+She earned a M.Ed. in organizational development at the University of Massachusetts at Amherst and a B.A. in English from Case Western Reserve University.